2.3. Lecture 2: Complexity science¶

 Chapter 1: Complexity Science

-Sign up (via Google Sheets - see link on CourseLink) to be the primary contributor to one lecture in the course notes or an in-class debater.
-If you are interested in a programming enrichment project in lieu of course notes, talk to me.
+Sign up (via Google Sheets - see link on CourseLink announcement) to be the primary contributor to one lecture in the course notes or an in-class debater.

 Before next class you should: